, , ,

 While there are many ways to market a business, it’s vital to have an online presence.
 In fact, research from Yell shows just how important it is to keep your trades business website updated.

-• create a simple but attractive website – there are plenty of free website builders out there that you can use to show off your portfolio or work and make it easy for potential customers to contact you
+• create a simple but attractive website – there are plenty of free website builders out there that you can use to show off your portfolio and make it easy for potential customers to contact you

 • feature your business on online directories for tradespeople – sites like Checkatrade, Rated People, and MyBuilder are a great way to get your name out there